 DartFrog curates the best independently published books (self-publishers, hybrid publishers and small traditional style publishers).
 We also publish our own books through our hybrid publishing label, DartFrog Plus.
 Here are a few keys to determining whether your book will rise to the level of excellence we expect in a book.

 Your book should be as polished as a traditionally published book from a major publisher.
 Many independently published books, especially self-published books, start at a disadvantage, because most people expect them to be sub-par.
-The professionalism of the binding, artwork, formatting, font choice...all of it matters a lot!
+The professionalism of the binding, artwork, formatting, font choice...all of it matters a lot (the cover especially).
+If your book presents a solid first impression, customers are more likely to pick it up and take a closer look.
 If someone can tell a book has been self-published without even opening it, it will never succeed.

 Of course, reading is subjective.
 We all have genres and styles that we like.
 But at DartFrog, we don't base an evaluation on whether we like the genre, or whether we would want to buy the book in a store.
 We base our evaluation on whether the story is well constructed, understanding that people have tastes in topics that are different than ours.